pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a for loop statement`:

-1. repetition statement
+1. repetition statement from 42 to 123
-2. repetition statement from [expressions] to [expressions]
+2. repetition statement from 42 to 140 step expression variable i plus number 5
-3. repetition statement from [expressions] to [expressions] step [expressions]
+3. repetition statement for every car of constant cars
-4. repetition statement for every graph [expressions]
+4. repetition statement for every animal of earth
+5. repetition statement for every prime of variable primes

 #### Português